 Dennis Allen Sokol W0JX/8

-My hometown is Chicago, Illinois and my fascination with radio began in grade school at the age of 10 by listening to hams on 160 AM on an old Zenith console radio.
-I learned the code at Allied Radio on Western Avenue and earned my Novice ticket, receiving KN9QNC in January, 1959.
+My hometown was Chicago, Illinois and my fascination with radio began in grade school at the age of 10 by listening to hams on 160 AM on an old Zenith console radio.
+I learned the code at Allied Radio on Western Avenue and earned my Novice ticket, KN9QNC, in January, 1959.
 My General class ticket came in 1960 and Extra in 1963.
-After college, I ended up in Minneapolis in 1974 and picked up a second call, WB0WWR, followed by W0JX in 1977.
+After college, I moved to Minneapolis in 1974 and picked up a new call, WB0WWR, followed by W0JX in 1977.
 Other calls I've held include WB9AVU, G5CLR, GM5CLR, and GW5CLR.

 In 1982, I relocated to South Dakota and operated there for 16 years.
-In February,1998, I moved to Sandusky, Ohio to serve as CEO of a 200 bed hospital, Firelands Community Hospital.
-In September, 2001, we purchased the other hospital in town and created Firelands Regional Medical Center, a 350 bed facility.
+In February,1998, I moved to Sandusky, Ohio to serve as President and CEO of Firelands Community Hospital.
+In 2001, we purchased the other hospital in town and created Firelands Regional Medical Center, a 350 bed hospital system.
 In September, 2003, I was offered a great opportunity to take early retirement, so for five years, I had plenty of time to provide volunteer service in health care management to the community, as well as pursuing my favorite hobbies of amateur radio and flying.
 When the weather is nice, I'm out flying my 1956 Cessna 180 taildragger.

-In August, 2008, I got a bit bored and went back to work fulltime teaching health care management at the University of Toledo, so I'm quite busyfrom August through early May.
+In August, 2008, I got a bit bored and went back to work fulltime teaching health care management at the University of Toledo.
+I decided to redirect my energies in December, 2013 and became officially "unemployed" so I could do whatever I want whenever I want!

-Antennas: TX: 80 FT shunt fed tower with HyGain TH11DX for 160, and 20 through 10 meters; Half-wave vertical dipole, and a delta loop, for 40 meters; quarter wave verticals for 80 and 30, and a 5 el yagi for 6 meters.
-RX antennas include a HiZ 4 Square RX array, two beverage RX antennas for 160, 80, and 40, and a DUAL FLAG endfire phased loop antenna.
+We live on a 2 1/2 acre lot so there is room for antennas!
+They are: TX antennas - 80 FT (24m) shunt fed tower with HyGain TH11DX beam for 160, and 20 through 10 meters; Half-wave vertical dipole for 40 meters; quarter wave elevated wire verticals for 80, 60, and 30 meters, and a 5 el yagi for 6 meters.
+RX antennas include a HiZ 4 Square RX array, two beverage RX antennas for 160, 80, 40, and 30, and a DUAL FLAG endfire phased loop antenna for 160 and 80.
 You can never have too many antennas for Topband!

 You must be logged in to file a report on this page